\'Etale fundamental groups of Kawamata log terminal spaces, flat sheaves, and quotients of Abelian varieties: Examples, counterexamples, and sharpness of results

 \subsection{Non-existence of a minimal cover}

 We will now show that a covering $ψ : Y → X$ forming a diagram as in \eqref{eq:nexdiag} cannot exist.
 Assuming for a moment that $Y$ \emph{does} exist, recall that $γ_2$ is two-to-one.
 It follows that either $α_2$ or $ψ$ is isomorphic.
-Neither is possible: \begin{itemize} \item If $α_2$ was isomorphic, we would obtain a two-to-one covering map $α_2^{-1}◦α_1 : \wtilde X_1 → \wtilde X_2$.
+Neither is possible: If $α_2$ was isomorphic, we would obtain a two-to-one covering map $α_2^{-1}◦α_1 : \wtilde X_1 → \wtilde X_2$.
 This is impossible, because $\wtilde X_1$ is rational, while $\wtilde X_2$ is not.
+If $ψ$ was isomorphic, then $X$ would have to satisfy the condition that $\what{π}_1 \bigl( X \bigr) = \what{π}_1 \bigl( X_{\reg} \bigr)$.
+The existence of covering maps that branch only over the singularities shows that this is not the case.